infinity-frame/infinityframework/docs/1 Getting started.md

 Nor is it trying to replicate it, although the idea is similar.

 InfinityFramework **is not a full-stack framework such as Nuxt**.<br>
-It offers more features and abstracts than these types of frameworks.
+It is more high-level and focused on supporting your own business logic by abstracting the lower layers responsible for mounting routes and delivering assets into the user interface.

 Infinityframework **is trying to be a middleground between all of these**.
 It prepares routes, hosting of static assets, administration and much more for you.
 However, it is still **a framework**.
 Therefore it is up to you, the developer, to actually fill it with meaningful business logic, user-interfaces, HTML and so on.